distributev/angular-bootswatch/README.md

 Protrator test this with random theme select, passed.

-angular-filemanager intergration(including most of function of original except compress and permission,bulk opration supported)
+angular-filemanager intergration(including most of function of original except compress and permission,bulk opration supported),directive will have initial-folder and theme as parameter

-change bootswatch theme will update angular-filemanager theme as well.
+start angular-filemanager nodejs server  change bootswatch theme will update angular-filemanager theme as well.